contentful/widget-sdk/README.md

 To continuously rebuild the documentation use `gulp docs/watch`.

+## Testing

+For more information on testing consult the generated guides on the documentation or refer to [testing.md](docs/guides/testing.md)

 ## Styleguide

 The styleguide is generated automatically when running `gulp serve` and